Our Mission

 Step 1 - Buy A Journal

-This journey can be a lengthy one.
+A journal is an important part of the journey.
 There is a LOT of information to remember throughout this entire process.
 Investing in a nice journal will help you keep track of information, people you have spoken to, places you have looked at and other important information about you or your loved one.

-Step 2 - Call The LHIN
+Step 2 - Call Ontario Health atHome

 What’s The Difference?